vseventer/markmyjourney/content/blog/20170507-authentic-naples-and-ancient-pompeii.md

 ## Naples
 Naples International Airport is only a stones’ throw away from the city.
 However, traffic in this area of Italy is horrible, the roads are overcrowded with scooters, and no one seems to follow any traffic law.
 After parking on the easternmost end of the city, we exited the parking lot just in time to witness a biker getting knocked off his bike by a scooter.
 Welcome to Naples!

 Once in the city, it is easy and cheap to get around by metro.
 We exited near the Old City, and upon exiting we were greeted by the medieval Castel Nuovo.
 This impressive castle was built in the 13th century, to house the court of the Kingdom of Naples.
-Apart from this castle, Napels is also home to the defensive fortress of Ovo Castle, located near the harbor.
+Apart from this castle, Naples is also home to the defensive fortress of Ovo Castle, located near the harbor.

 {{< photo "IMG_3814.JPG" >}}